acstud/lab1/README.md

 possible to not just add two single-precision floating point numbers with one instruction, but multiple single-precision floating point numbers with one instruction, at the same time.
-This can speed up all sorts of algorithms begin run on a CPU.
+This can speed up all sorts of algorithms executed on a CPU.
 These extensions are commonly found in microprocessors used in laptops to workstations to HPC clusters.
 It is important to know that they are available and how to use them.